daankets/node-cli-advanced/README.md

 ## Motivation

 This is a TypeScript port and improvement from one of my earlier projects, that I decided to make available as a utility, after using it in various other projects.
 This typescript based library (ES2015) allows for setting up command line interfaces in a declarative way.
-It hope it will save you a lot of time.
+I hope it will save you a lot of time.

 > **Disclaimer**
 >